 For mothers, breastfeeding…

-- May reduce risk of breast and ovarian cancer
+- May also reduce the risk of breast and endometrial cancers

-- Produces the hormones oxytocin and prolactin that sooth, reduce stress, and lead to positive feelings
+- Produces a hormone called oxytocin that sooths, reduces stress, and leads to positive feelings

-- Empowers the mother and giving her a sense of accomplishment
+- Empowers the mother and gives her a sense of accomplishment

 - Is an important bonding experience for mother and her baby

 - Does not cost money